'Scum of the earth': Drug victims face Purdue Pharma owners

 Over the decades, there were waves of fatal overdoses, first associated with prescription drugs and then, as prescriptions became harder to obtain and some drugs became harder to manipulate for a quick high, from heroin.
 More recently, fentanyl and similar drugs have become the biggest killer.

-Purdue has twice pleaded guilty to criminal charges, but no members of the Sackler family have been charged with crimes.
-There are no indications that any such charges are forthcoming, although seven U.S. senators last month asked the Department of Justice to consider charges.
+Purdue has twice pleaded guilty to criminal charges, but no Sacklers have been charged with crimes.
+There are no indications any such charges are forthcoming, although seven U.S. senators last month asked the Department of Justice to consider charges.

-Sackler family members have expressed regret for the crisis but have never unequivocally apologized.

 Mulvihill reported from Cherry Hill, New Jersey.